-There are many uses for water during the summer months, including washing cars and walkways, filling pools, and watering gardens, lawns and landscapes.
-There is an effective way to decrease outdoor water usage, thus saving money, water and energy.
-By giving your lawn only what it needs, you will potentially improve the durability of grass, reduce the need for chemical amendments like fertilizers, and decrease lawn mowing frequency.
-This will also improve local stream habitats for fish and wildlife, and improve water quality healthy for all downstream users on the Willamette River.
-Tips to efficiently improve your landscape include:
+By giving your lawn only what it needs, in most cases only one inch per week, you will improve the durability of grass, reduce the need for chemical amendments like fertilizers, and decrease lawn-mowing frequency.
+This will also improve local stream habitats for fish and wildlife, and improve water quality.
+Here are tips to improve your landscape: